Pre-Health Sciences

 Standardized aptitude/achievement tests (MCAT, DAT, GRE) are given substantial weight by health-science graduate programs in the admissions process.
 A general background in the fundamentals of modern science is required for good performance on most of these tests.
 Therefore, any curriculum undertaken by a pre-health science student should include appropriate science courses.
 Because health science professions involve far more than basic science, students should demonstrate evidence of personal development, maturity, and experience.
 For further information and suggestions students should consult the pre-health sciences advisor and the pre-medical/health web page on the Regis University website.
 Students may wish to participate in activities of Alpha Epsilon Delta, the National Health Pre-professional Honor Society.

-Pre-health science students typically take Biology (BL 258 General Biology I: Organismic/BL 259 Organismic Biology Lab; BL 260 General Biology II: Mlclr & Cellular/BL 261 Molecular & Cellular Biology Laboratory) and Chemistry courses (CH 210 General Chemistry I/CH 211 General Chemistry I Lab; CH 230 General Chemistry II/CH 231 Principles of Chemistry II Lab) during their first year, often with mathematics.
+Pre-health science students typically take Biology (BL 258 General Biology I: Organismic/BL 259 Organismic Biology Lab; BL 260 General Biology II: Mlclr & Cellular/BL 261 Molecular & Cellular Biology Laboratory) and Chemistry courses (CH 210 General Chemistry I/CH 211 General Chemistry I Laboratory; CH 230 General Chemistry II/CH 231 General Chemistry II Laboratory) during their first year, often with mathematics such as Statistics for the Life Sciences (MT 272).
 The prerequisite requirements for programs vary both among disciplines and among schools within disciplines.
 The course prerequisites listed below are approximate and designed for students planning to apply to multiple schools.
-There are many health science professions in addition to those listed.
+Many health science professions exist in addition to those listed.
 Students should consult individual graduate programs for specific prerequisite requirements and additional recommended courses, and meet with their academic advisor and with the pre-health advisor.